Kaká (footballer, born 1999)

-Andressa Karolaine Freire Gomes Ferreira (born 2 August 1999), commonly known as Kaká, is a Brazilian professional footballer who plays as a centre back for Série A1 club São Paulo and the Brazil national team.
+Andressa Karolaine Freire Gomes Ferreira (born 2 August 1999), commonly known as Kaká, is a Brazilian professional footballer who plays as a centre back for Boston Legacy FC of the National Women's Soccer League (NWSL) and the Brazil national team.

 Club career

 Born in Brasília, Federal District, Kaká began her career with local side Minas Brasília in 2016, as a forward.
 Promoted to the first team in 2018, she was a first-choice as the side won the year's Campeonato Brasileiro de Futebol Feminino Série A2.

 She remained as a starter for Minas in the following years, suffering relegation from the Campeonato Brasileiro de Futebol Feminino Série A1 in 2021.
 On 4 February 2022, she moved to Santos.

 On 21 November 2022, Kaká renewed her contract with Santos for a further year.
 She announced her departure from the club on 2 January 2024.

+On 6 January 2026, National Women's Soccer League (NWSL) expansion team Boston Legacy FC announced the signing of Kaká on two-year contract with a club option for another year.